hu8813/tester_push_swap/README.md

 A Python script that tests memory leaks, errors, and error handling for push_swap.

 # Usage
-To use it, in the directory where your ./push_swap and checker programs are, run following command:
+To use it, you can install python package:

 ```
 pip install test-push-swap
 ```

-after installation, you can run it anywhere using following command:
+then, in the directory where your ./push_swap and checker programs are, run following command:

 ```
 test_push_swap
 ```

-or
+OR (without need to install python package), just run:

 ```
 curl https://raw.githubusercontent.com/hu8813/tester_push_swap/main/pstester.py | python3 -